 The achievement of intended objectives can be made through the implementation of many various solutions, sometimes very different in terms of their scope of applied work or selected technology.
 At this point decision-makers are required to consider all possible solutions which on the one hand take into consideration the sequence of all actions geared to achieving a desired effect, and on the other those which indicate a final option being the best possible solution to be implemented.
 The proposed solution should guarantee that all the assumed results will be achieved in such a way as to ensure that solution's implementation efficiency.
 Here efficiency is understood to refer to the effects expressed by both the overall net benefits to society and cost-effectiveness values defined by the relation of the effects and factor inputs necessary to achieve them.
-It follows that the implementation as such and its implementation are optimal only if it is impossible to make any one element better off without making at least one element of the planned action worse off.
+It follows that the implementation of the solution should occur in the most efficient manner.
+According to the Pareto principle, the solution as such and its implementation are optimal only if it is impossible to make any one element better off without making at least one element of the planned action worse off.